marcelopuppin/ExData_Plotting1/HowToUse.md

 ```

 You can also specify your dataset root directory:

 ```
 sources("Plot2.R")
 construct_plot("C:/exploratory-data-analysis/project-1/household_power_consumption.txt")
 ```

-It will create the corresponding png file Plot<N>.png in your working directory.
+It will create the corresponding png file Plot[N].png (e.g: Plot2.png) in your working directory.